 Equity, Diversity & Inclusion

-BrainsCAN is committed to meaningful and action-driven considerations of equity, diversity and inclusion (EDI) embedded within its research practices and culture.
-In this way, BrainsCAN seeks to foster a diverse membership that reflects the Canadian society and global environment it serves through research impact.
+We are committed to meaningful and action-driven considerations of equity, diversity and inclusion (EDI) embedded within our research practices and culture.
+In this way, we seek to foster a diverse membership that reflects the Canadian society and global environment that we serves through research impact.